 3. Get Your Pruning Done

 Winter is an excellent time to prune back plants like roses, deciduous trees and vines, once they have finished flowering or have lost their leaves.
+And the shedding might sometimes reveal that there would be some interfering trees with the power lines, which can charge the trees in a stormy weather, and prove to be fatal.
 Removing branches that are dead, are growing outside of the plants natural shape or crowding the plant will result in much healthier new growth come Spring, leaving you with a happier plant.
 Check out this website for more info.
 Be wary of frosts though, if your plant hasn’t had a chance to recover from the pruning a severe frost can damage the new growth, so if you’re in a particularly cold climate hold off until later in the season.
 Spring is the best time to call an Atlanta tree professional to trim or prune the trees.

 4. Change Your Watering Style